Negative Limiting using Valley People Dyna-mite

 Negative limiting is achieved on Dyna-mite by using the gate and limiter at the same time.
 With negative limiting, the ratio is set to 1:-20 (as opposed to 20:1 for the normal straight forward limiting), meaning that for a 1 dB increase in gain at the threshold the limiter will reduce the signal by 20 dB at the output.
 It is a crazy mode in that it is quite challenging to achieve a smooth response BUT that is what makes this feature so good – it can actually degrade the signal with weird static and crackle artifacts!

-In the video I show you how Dyna-mite works making sure to explain the combination of features available on this plugin and how they affect drastic changes to the audio being processed.
+In the Negative Limiting using Valley People Dyna-mite video, I show you how Dyna-mite works making sure to explain the combination of features available on this plugin and how they affect drastic changes to the audio being processed.
 I run a female vocal take through the beast and show you how to shape the settings to achieve different textures.

 Topics covered in this video are: